macrisconstantine/in-class-exercise-collection/README.md

 - Sort an input array of integers into two halves, smaller numbers on the left and larger on the right.
 ### Structures
 - Practicing sctructs in C by creating a monster struct with attributes like HP and damage.
+### Input Array
+- Read and manipulate input integer array in C.